 Suitable for 3+.
 This real Royal Navy Cruiser depicts an important part of history.
 Hop on board HMS Belfast to discover Europe’s largest preserved World War Second warship.
 This is a museum ship, originally a light cruiser, now permanently moored on the River Thames.
 Inside, the wax statues in the engine room, the kitchen or even the dorms will bring the ship back to life… If you are curious about the ship, read this article about “The 8 things you didn’t know about HMS Belfast and D-Day”.
 Once you’ve finished your tour, there is a nice little tea shop and you can sit on deck and watch the boats go by as you sip tea and eat cake or jelly babies!
-PS: there are many ladders and stairs and the audio guide isn’t more useful than the cells.
+PS: there are steps, it’s better to have a carrier or to visit without a buggy.

 Address: The Queen’s Walk, SE1 2JH.
 Tel: +44 (0)20 7940 6300

 Nearest Tube station: London Bridge (Jubilee & Northern lines)

 Opening hours: Open every day from 10am to 6pm

 Price: £16 for adults, £8 for children (5-15), free for kids under 5.
 Family ticket (2 adults, up to 3 children) £42

 4.THINGS TO DO WITH TODDLERS IN LONDON: LONDON TRANSPORT MUSEUM

 Suitable for 2+.
 In the very heart of London, as it’s located in Covent Garden, this is a Museum will satisfy all the family.
 Basically this museum covers all the aspects of transportation in London.
 You can step back in time and discover more than 80 vehicles (including the world’s first subway and a classic red double decker bus).
 It’s a great museum for all ages, but especially for children fascinated by buses, trains and other means of urban transportation.